Hi-Lo House is a one-person creative studio developing original IPs, collectibles, and bespoke objects rooted in pop culture, fashion, and craft.

 Low pretension."

-Hi-Lo House is an independent creative studio making original IPs, collectibles, and limited objects that sit at the intersection of street culture, fashion, and design.
+An independent creative studio making original IPs, collectibles, and limited objects that sit at the intersection of pop culture, luxury fashion, and design.

 The name says it all: high ambition, low pretension.
 Every piece is made with intention and a genuine point of view — no shortcuts, no filler.